What is blood pressure?

 You can ask for a blood pressure check.
 You do not have to wait to be offered one.

-- Some pharmacies in Islington have blood pressure monitors that you can use for free or for a small charge.
-The One You Islington website lists some local pharmacies that offer this service.
-If you have a favourite pharmacy you can always ask them if they offer blood pressure checks.
-If they don't do it themselves they will be able to point you in the direction of another pharmacy that does.
+- You can get your blood pressure measured at some pharmacies.
+If you have a favourite pharmacy you can ask them if they offer blood pressure checks.
+If they don't they will be able to point you in the direction of another pharmacy that does.
+Or you can contact Healthwatch for a list of all the pharmacies in Islington that provide blood pressure checks.

 - At your GP surgery – by a GP, practice nurse, healthcare assistant, or self-service machine